jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

 I might want to switch the square and pentagon symbols.
-A square would then become a module.
-A pentagon would become an execution point and then execution would look like neurons between which electrons are shot...
+A square might then become a module.
+A pentagon might become an execution point and then execution might look like neurons between which electrons are shot...

 -----

-And a 'block' as I described, would actually look like a square.
+And a 'block' as I described, might actually look like a square.
 A procedure might probably not get its own symbol anyway.
-It would just be an object with an execution point.
+It might just be an object with an execution point.

 -----